Sinotaia quadrata: Habitat

 Sinotaia quadrata is found in rivers and lakes.
 It inhabits rice paddies, lakes, pools, slow flowing rivers, streams, ditches, ponds, and canals called khlongs in Vietnam.
 It has a benthic lifestyle and lives mainly in shallow littoral areas, usually in soft mud rich in organic matter.
 It can actively glide over the sediment or bury into it.
 This species is not actively migrating, rather its dispersal appears to be caused passively by floods, animals (zoochory), and accidentally by humans.
-The species prefers water temperatures typical of subtropical habitats, e.g., 6 to 30.1 C in Lake Tai.
+The species prefers water temperatures typical of subtropical habitats, e.g., 6 to 30.1 °C in Lake Tai.

 Populations can reach densities of up to 400 snails/m^{2}.
-In Chao Lake, it is the dominant gastropod species with an abundance 2-128 snails/m^{2} and an average biomass of 87.5 g/m^{2}.
 It is similarly dominant in Lake Tai.

 S. quadrata has been found to respond well to laboratory conditions with a water temperature of 24 °C, pH 8 and a 1:4 ratio of sediment to water.

 Populations of S. quadrata at high densities are able to alter the physicochemical features of water.
 They decrease the concentration of chlorophyll a and thus directly increase water transparency.
 This indirectly decreases the concentration of dissolved oxygen through consumption of oxygen-producing algae.
 The species affects the composition of the phytoplankton community by decreasing the biomass of mostly toxic cyanobacteria and flagellates and promoting the biomass of mostly colonial green algae.
 Nitrogen concentrations may also be decreased.
 Its pronounced effect on water chemistry and community composition makes S. quadrata a keystone species in its habitat.

 The pollution tolerance value is 6 (on scale 0–10; 0 is the best water quality, 10 is the worst water quality).